Corneille (singer): Career

-In 2022 he was chosen to be in "Manie Musicale" and won the tournament with the song “Nouveau monde”.

 Other

 Corneille wrote the song "Il était temps" for Virginie Pouchain after he qualified to represent France in the Eurovision Song Contest 2006.
 The song finished 22nd out of 24 finalists.

 In 2014, he participated in the fifth season of Danse avec les stars – the French version of Dancing with the Stars.
 He was partnered with professional dancer Candice Pascal.
 On November 8, 2014, they were eliminated finishing 6th out of 11 contestants.

 Personal life

 Corneille married Canadian model and actress Sofia de Medeiros in 2006; they now have two children.